Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 Left: penalty depends only on lambda/theta.
 Right: absolute SR over the (theta, lambda) plane.

-4 All Trailing Estimates Create Positive Correlation
+4 All Linear Trailing Estimates Create Positive Correlation

 M_t = \int_0^t w(t-s)\, X_s\, ds, \qquad w \geq 0,\;\;\int_0^\infty w(s)\,ds = 1,